sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Click Next in the dialogue box that appears

-Enter password of your choice and confirm password
+Enter password of your choice and confirm password, it is suggested, admin123

 Choose disable anonymous access, and click next